guestyorg/websites-docs/README.md

 ### `POST` /contact

-> sends an email from the contact form. should send the following payload:
+> Sends an email from the contact form. should send the following payload:

 ```json
 {